Exploring American Kenpo

 Kendo and Karate weren’t the end-all-and-be-all of Konishi Sensei’s martial arts life.
 In addition to Kendo and Karate, Konishi Sensei also studied Jujutsu, Judo, and Aikido.
 Within the Karate world Konishi Sensei trained with whoever he could.
 This garnered some criticism but Konishi Sensei held fast to his belief in the value of cross training.
 I’ve seen its value myself.
 That and it’s just plain fun to learn something new and different.

 In karate I thoroughly enjoy exploring bunkai (interpretation of forms).
 Imagine my delight when I was taught that Kendo kata (forms) require two people.
 Instant bunkai!
 On the other hand, what I like about karate kata bunkai is there can be multiple bunkai for any given movement and/or sequence.
 Still, there’s something appealing about having obvious and set bunkai.
 Like anything else, there are advantages and disadvantages either way.
-I’m stoked I get to explore these modes of learning.
+I’m stoked whenever I get to explore different modes of learning.

 In a way attending a Kendo class felt like coming home.
 When I was a girl I was fascinated by sword-and-sorcery novels.
 At Renaissance faires I was more than a little jealous of those who owned real blades.
 I took fencing in college but the restriction of activity to a narrow lane drove me a little nuts.
 I was used to having free range due to my study of karate when I was a teenager.
 Years later I learned the history of the style of karate I now study.
 Entering the Kendo world just feels like a natural step for me.
 The cherry on top?
 A few years ago a co-worker gifted me with a polypropylene bokken at an office Christmas party.
 He uses his for cosplay.
 I used mine as a wall decoration.
 So is this fate?
 Time will tell.
 What I do know is this.
 My first Kendo class was fun and I’m looking forward to the next one.